a-amir01/Sportify/README.md

 * The Sportify APK should be downloaded.
 Install the application and follow the installation instructions prompted by the mobile device.

-Alternatively, files on Sportify's GitHub page can be downloaded into Android Studio and installed directly on the User's device.
+Alternatively, files on Sportify's GitHub page (see below) can be downloaded into Android Studio and installed directly on the User's device (or opened on an emulator after following the instructions on CSE 110's lab 5.

 **Result**: The Sportify App is installed onto the device.